 There’s an old saying, that nothing in life is assured but death and taxes.
 If you’ve managed to avoid both scenarios and are feeling pretty good about things, you might want to go ahead and line up a good tax attorney to represent when The IRS catches up with you.
-Those old adages are still around because they’re true, and one day the IRS will send you that dreaded letter reminding you exactly how much you owe (penalties and interest included) and that you have one month to pay up or come up with a plan for repayment.
-Penalties and interest included in the collection appeal.
+Those old adages are still around because they’re true, and one day the IRS will send you that dreaded letter reminding you exactly how much you owe (penalties and interest included) and that you have one month to pay up or come up with a plan for repayment – before collection actions are taken against you.
+Penalties and interest are included in the IRS collection appeals program.

 You can get this letter via US mail, in person, or at your business.